inlivedev/inlive-website/content/docs/tutorial/tutorial-building-a-live-chat-widget-with-real-time-widget-api/index.md

 After you have implemented the modification code above, you can try to refresh the page or open a new second tab or window in the browser and try to visit the page again.
 You will see the client will get and display all broadcasted messages sent by us or by other people before.

-If you have finished implementing the code and done the above part, our simple live chat is finally working properly.
-If you are still reading until this section, congratulations you have finished the tutorial of building a simple live chat using inLive Real-Time Widget API!
+If you have finished implementing the code and done the above part, our simple live chat widget is finally working properly.
+If you are still reading until this section, congratulations you have finished the tutorial of building a simple live chat widget using inLive Real-Time Widget API!

 The live chat is able to subscribe to the channel server, and it is able to send and handle the incoming message from the channel server in real-time.
 Besides that, the live chat is also able to get the previous broadcasted messages that were already sent previously.
 We hope this tutorial can help you to achieve your dream of making your own widget using [inLive Real-Time Widget API](/docs/real-time-widget-api/).